jhonnyLeandro/rest-api/README.md

 # Rest api with node.js and postgreSQL

-This project was created and it is been updated for learning purposes about rest apis connected to database.
+This project was created and it is being updated for learning purposes about rest apis, database, cloud, devops.

 ## Steps for postgresql